-Zareen Khan Wins Best Actress For LGBTQ Film 'Hum Bhi Akele, Tum Bhi Akele' At RIFF
+Zareen Khan Wins Best Actress For LGBTQ Film 'Hum Bhi Akele Tum Bhi Akele' At RIFF 2020

-Zareen Khan's upcoming release Hum Bhi Akele, Tum Bhi Akele, has already bagged the Best Film Audience Choice Award at the HBO South Asian International Film Festival in New York.
-And the actress is now garnered love for her role in the film at the Rajasthan International Film Festival (RIFF).
+Zareen Khan's upcoming release Hum Bhi Akele Tum Bhi Akele had bagged the Best Film Audience Choice Award at the HBO South Asian International Film Festival in New York.
+And the actress has now garnered love for her role in the film at the Rajasthan International Film Festival (RIFF) 2020, held in Jaipur from 18-22 January.

-Zareen at RIFF was presented with the Best Actress Award for Hum Bhi Akele, Tum Bhi Akele.
-While sharing her big win on social media, she also mentioned, the win is very close to her since, she received this award on the same day where she embarked her journey, 10 years ago in Bollywood.
+Zareen Khan was presented with the Best Actress Award for Hum Bhi Akele Tum Bhi Akele at RIFF 2020.
+While sharing her big win on social media, she also mentioned that the win is very close to her since she received this award on the same day that she had embarked her journey 10 years ago in Bollywood.
+It was also in Jaipur that her debut Bollywood film, the Salman Khan starrer Veer, was shot.

-The Instagram caption also read, "I feel overwhelmed on receiving this award.
+The Instagram caption by Zareen also read, "I feel overwhelmed on receiving this award.
 Hum Bhi Akele, Tum Bhi Akele already won the best film award in South Asian international film awards that happened in New York.
 And now Rajasthan International film festival has awarded me the best actress Hindi feature film."

 View this post on Instagram